rsgalloway/envstack/README.md

 cp stack.env /etc/envstack
 ```

-The `stack` namespsace is the default environment stack.
-Running the `envstack` command should show
+The `stack` namespace is the default environment stack.
+Running the `envstack` command
-you the resolved environment for your platform:
+should show you the resolved environment for your platform:

 ```bash
 $ envstack